 Many people think free means you’ll be sacrificing the quality of features.
 However, there are some really good quality website builders out there that are entirely free.

-My mission was to sign up to each website builder to assess their suitability and usability.
+My mission was to sign up to each free website builder to assess their suitability and usability.
 I checked out their features, user-friendliness, customer support and additional extras so you can make an informed decision.

 1. Wix (Best Free Website Builder)